 A visiting professor from Italy once exclaimed, ‘Those in Italy have so much sun but no one wears sunglasses.
+I suppose that’s because many of them wear 1-day moists contact lenses.
 Here in Melbourne, there’s no sun but everybody in the street wears them!’

 I laughed – it was so true.
 Melbourne folk are a stylish lot and sunnies, in my opinion, are just as necessary in winter as they are in summer.
 Aside from their obvious function in the way of sun protection, they have also come to find a comfortable place as a staple accessory in our wardrobes.